demand-consults/demand_acep/README.md

 * [Extract data for multiple days in parallel](https://github.com/demand-consults/demand_acep/blob/master/scripts/test_multiprocessing_csv.ipynb): This file shows how to use `multi-processing` library in python to extract data for multiple days in parallel.
 The more cores the system has, the faster the total data can be extracted.
 * [Copy data in parallel to TimescaleDB database](https://github.com/demand-consults/demand_acep/blob/master/scripts/timescale_parallel_copy.ipynb): This jupyter notebook shows how to copy the csv files to the database in parallel.
 * [Perform data imputation for long timescales (days-months)](https://github.com/demand-consults/demand_acep/blob/master/scripts/test_large_missing_data.ipynb): This jupyter notebook shows how to perform data imputation for long timescales, essentially when the data was not downloaded for a particular day, or months.
+* [Read from database to pandas dataframe](https://github.com/demand-consults/demand_acep/blob/master/scripts/read_sql.ipynb): This jupyter notebook shows how to read the data from a postgres (TimescaleDB) database into a dataframe.

 ## Test-Driven Development setup